 As part of the certification process, a vessel must undergo annual surveys, intermediate surveys and special surveys.
 In lieu of a special survey, a vessel's machinery may be on a continuous survey cycle, under which the machinery would be surveyed periodically over a five-year period.
-Eight of the vessels in our existing fleet are on a planned maintenance system, or "PMS," approval, and as such the classification society attends on-board once every year to verify that the maintenance of the on-board equipment is done correctly.
-The remaining ships are operating continuous machinery surveys.
-All of the vessels in our fleet have been qualified within its respective classification society for drydocking once every five years, subject to an intermediate underwater survey done using an approved diving company in the presence of a surveyor from the classification society.
-When gas carriers reach an age of 15 years, they must undergo hull / bottom surveys twice in each five-year cycle, with a maximum of 30 months between each underwater survey.
+All of the vessels in our existing fleet are on a planned maintenance system, or "PMS," approval, and as such the classification society attends on-board once every year to verify that the maintenance of the on-board equipment is done correctly.
+Each of the vessels in our fleet have been qualified within its respective classification society for drydocking once every five years, subject to an intermediate underwater survey done using an approved diving company in the presence of a surveyor from the classification society twice in each five-year cycle, with a maximum of 30 months between each underwater survey.